JeremyTaraba/MobileWeatherApp/README.md

 # MobileWeatherApp

-Contains the source code and resources for a mobile weather application.
+Contains the source code and resources for my mobile weather application called Klimate.
 The app provides users with up-to-date weather information, forecasts, and other related features.

 ## Features